gro-ove/typo4/README.md

 view recent clipboard items, calculate mathematical expressions, insert emojis and more.
 Everything is fully customizable, with Lua/Node.JS scripts.

-For now, it’s WIP, so if you want to try it, you’ll need to manually copy Typo4Data to AppData\Roaming as Typo4.

 ### TODO:

-- Add data into EXE-file to be installed automatically;
-- Switch from Enigma VB to Costura;
-- Make a first release;
 - Sometimes, rarely, 6.Random.js script crashes app, figure out why;
 - Find a way to improve compatibility with UWP apps?